 Ever give the appliances you use nearly every day a second thought?
 Sure, you notice if they don't work or smell really bad.
 But if you clean them regularly to remove bacteria and grime that slows performance, these expensive workhorses can work better and last longer.

 Empty the fridge completely of food, shelves, and bins every three months for a thorough cleaning.
 Dispose of anything that is past its prime.
-Mix a solution of one teaspoon liquid dishwashing soap and one quart hot water.
+Mix a solution of one teaspoon liquid dishwashing soap and one-quart warm water.
 Use a clean sponge or microfiber cloth to wipe down the interior, paying extra attention to any spills.
 Then wipe down surfaces with a clean dry cloth.

 Wash the shelves and bins with the same detergent and hot water solution.
 Rinse well and dry completely before putting them back in the refrigerator.
 Along with the food, add a new, opened box of baking soda to help absorb odors and you're done.